Logical form (linguistics): Example

 This sentence is semantically ambiguous.
 Specifically, it contains a scope ambiguity.
 This ambiguity cannot be resolved at surface structure, since someone, being within the verb phrase, must be lower in the structure than everyone.
 This case exemplifies the general fact that natural language is insufficiently specified for strict logical meaning.
 Robert May argued for the postulation of LF partly in order to account for such ambiguities (among other motivations).
 At LF, the sentence above would have two possible structural representations, one for each possible scope-reading, in order to account for the ambiguity by structural differentiation.
 In this way it is similar in purpose to, but not the same as, logical form in logic.

 Quantification

 Key historical developments

 There has been discussion about quantification since the 1970s.
-In 1974, Richard Montague argued that a grammar for a small fragment of English contains the logicosyntactic and semantic devices to handle practically any scope phenomenon.
-The tool that he mainly relied on is categorical syntax with functional application; in terms of recent formulations, it can be considered Minimalist syntax with Merge only.
+In 1973, Richard Montague argued that a grammar for a small fragment of English contains the logicosyntactic and semantic devices to handle practically any scope phenomenon.
+The tool that he mainly relied on is a categorial grammar with functional application; in terms of recent formulations, it can be considered Minimalist syntax with Merge only.
 However, this approach does not make predictions for some examples with inverse scope (wide scope in object position).